Biosimilars

 3. Step - Comparison of clinical properties (comparative clinical studies)

 The efficacy and safety profiles of a biosimilar product and its reference product should be similar, and generally both products will use them to treat the same diseases.
 Because the efficacy and safety profiles of the reference product are already established, the expected level of clinical documentation for biosimilar approval is generally lower than for approval of an original biologic.
-In contrast, the analytical effort with regard to characterization of the active ingredient is significantly higher compared to the originator.
+In contrast, the analytical effort with regard to characterisation of the active ingredient is significantly higher compared to the originator.

 A biosimilar can only be approved after the data protection period for the original reference product has expired.